Why should I switch to LED Lighting?

-LEDs produce brighter light using less energy so they last longer and require less maintenance.
-The typical lifetimes of LED bulbs are quoted to be 25,000 to 100,000 hours.
+LEDs produce brighter light using less energy, they last longer, and require less maintenance.
+The typical lifetime of an LED bulb is between 25,000 to 100,000 hours.
 You might not have to change a LED bulb for a decade or longer!